CREPIC21/businessRegistry/project_step_by_step.md

 Summarize of what needs to be done:
 - add logo to header
 - fix landing page once visitor is logged in as it only displays background image
-- add button for devs somewhere(API Docs) which will redirect to "/api" documentation
 - fix CSP policy for font awesome - at the moment helmet() is commented out - causes font awesome icons not to show up
 - add more info for individual professions(as well start date - dynamically using Date.now(), course duration...)
 - check responsiveness - IN PROGRESS
 - add button to change background colors - day/night
 - test sending emails on my real test accounts, switch mailtrap SMTP to gmail SMTP
 - fix the data send via PayPal to match data in the cart - for now PayPal cart data are hardcoded
+- add functionality to subscribe btn in footer

 DONE ASSIGNMENTS AND FIXES
 - fix the about page - DONE REMOVED